avivasolutionsnl/Nyxie/README.md

 |Fulfillment method     |fulfillment method||indicates the fulfillment method compared using the configured operator|

 > The qualification will not apply if no fulfillment has been chosen.
+> When the cart contains multiple fulfillments, the qualification will apply if any of them match the configured fulfillment method.

 #### Cart has specific payment
 Will apply the given benefit when the cart contains a specific payment method.